k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 * K2view should be provided with:

-  * The domain name of your environment
+  * The domain name of your environment.
   * The Fabric Git project details that are going to be used.

-* You need to obtain from K2view:
+* Contact K2view and obtain:

   * K2view Kubernetes Docker images, depending on the required projects.